pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2024-04-27-bean-brookie.markdown

 Instructions:
 - Preheat your oven to 350F, line a 9x13" baking pan with parchment paper, and lightly spray it with oil.
 Drain and rinse your beans

-- If you don't already have oat flour, you can just blend up quick or rolled oats in your food processor.
-Make sure to grind up the oats on their own, as they won't get fully blended if you do it with everything else

-- Starting with the brownie layer, add all ingredients to the food processor - black beans, oat flour, dates, cocoa powder, peanut butter, baking powder, milk, and vanilla.
-For a nut free replacement, you can use the same amount by weight (64 g) of any seed butter (pumpkin seed or sunflower seed), or half an overripe banana.
-Blend until fully smooth; note that the batter should be very thick.
-My 8 cup food processor could barely blend it together
+- Starting with the brownie layer, add all ingredients to the food processor - black beans, oat flour, dates, cocoa powder, peanut butter, baking powder, milk, and vanilla

-- The brownie layer is naturally sweetened with dates.
-Using the same amount by weight of raisins or figs would also work as a replacement for dates.
-For a lower <a href='/misc/hidden-sugar'>sugar</a> option, replace both the dates and the milk with overripe bananas, about 1.5 large or 165 g

 - Transfer the brownie batter to the pan.
 Using a <a href='https://www.amazon.com/dp/B0C37QM1K3?ref=t_ac_view_request_product_image&campaignId=amzn1.campaign.1OO1S5W7ZMYBB&linkCode=tr1&tag=poormanprotei-20&linkId=amzn1.campaign.1OO1S5W7ZMYBB_1751469633605'>silicone spatula</a>, smooth out the batter.
 Lightly wetting your fingers and using your hands to spread it to all sides make it easier and stick less.
 Optionally, top with chocolate chips
 - <center><img src='/assets/Food/Healthier Dessert/Bean Brookies/bean-brookies-5.jpg' alt='' class='instruction-image'></center>

-- Moving on to the blondie layer, repeat the same steps with the blondie ingredients - chickpeas, oat flour, dates, peanut butter, baking powder, milk, and vanilla.
-For a nut free replacement, you can use the same amount by weight (64 g) of any seed butter (pumpkin seed or sunflower seed), or half an overripe banana
+- Moving on to the blondie layer, repeat the same steps with the blondie ingredients - chickpeas, oat flour, dates, peanut butter, baking powder, milk, and vanilla

-- The blondie layer is naturally sweetened with dates.
-Using the same amount by weight of raisins or figs would also work as a replacement for dates.
-For a lower <a href='/misc/hidden-sugar'>sugar</a> option, replace both the dates and the milk with overripe bananas, about 1.5 large or 165 g

 - Transfer the blondie batter to the pan on top of the brownies.
 Using a <a href='https://www.amazon.com/dp/B0C37QM1K3?ref=t_ac_view_request_product_image&campaignId=amzn1.campaign.1OO1S5W7ZMYBB&linkCode=tr1&tag=poormanprotei-20&linkId=amzn1.campaign.1OO1S5W7ZMYBB_1751469633605'>silicone spatula</a>, smooth out the batter.
 Lightly wetting your fingers and using your hands to spread it to all sides make it easier and stick less.
 Optionally, top with chocolate chips
 - <center><img src='/assets/Food/Healthier Dessert/Bean Brookies/bean-brookies-8.jpg' alt='' class='instruction-image'></center>